charlespwd/bestcase/README.md

 * Multi-armed bandit tests
 * Visualizations of results

-Don't hesitate to email me at jeandenis at gmail.com if you have suggestions or comments.
+Don't hesitate to email me at charles@cpclermont.com if you have suggestions or comments.
 I am friendly.

 ## Further Reading On A/B Testing